 Every two years, radiologic technologists must earn 24 credits of continuing education.

 When does the two-year period begin?
 Known as the biennium, it starts on the first day of your birth month.
-Two years later, it expires on the last day of the same month.
+All CE credits for the biennium must be achieved the month prior to your birth month.

-An approved continuing education (CE) credit requires 50 to 60 minutes of instruction.
+Approved continuing education (CE) credit should add up to 24 credit hours.
 It should focus on the application of x-ray technology to the human body.

 What to Know Before Choosing X-Ray Continuing Education Courses

-You have a wide range of CE courses to choose from.
-But make sure they’re either Category A or Category A+.
+There is a wide range of CE courses to choose from, but make sure they’re either Category A or Category A+.
 These categories denote courses approved and accredited by an RCEEM for ARRT®.

 Besides ensuring the x-ray CE courses you take are fully accredited, double-check that the study area is acceptable.
 Before registering for courses, verify that any course you’re considering meets all of your CE requirements.
 Fortunately, you don’t have to go it alone.